gabriosilva/gabriosilva/README.md

 - 🤔 I’m seeking advice on mastering the art of installing Nvidia drivers on Linux

-- 💬 Ask me about math, cybersecurity and why I hate exams
+- 💬 Ask me about Markov Decision Process, cybersecurity and why I hate exams

 - 📫 How to reach me: [@linkedin](https://www.linkedin.com/in/gabrio-lina-17ba60205/); gabrio.lina@hotmail.com